Indonesian Delegation to the Y20 Summit 2014

 5. Zeva Aulia Sudana

-Zeva Aulia Sudana is currently Special Assistant to the Executive Secretary at the Tropical Landscapes Finance Facility (TLFF).
+Zeva Aulia Sudana is currently Special Assistant to the Executive Secretary and Policy and Strategy Officer at the Tropical Landscapes Finance Facility (TLFF).
 She is also an active freelance consultant for multi-stakeholders.
 She was Communications Officer and Green Education Consultant at the United Nations Office for REDD+ Coordination in Indonesia (UNORCID).
 She was a Program Officer in Search for Common Ground (SFCG), an INGO in the fields of conflict transformation and peacebuilding.
 She has travelled to various parts of Indonesia to conduct grassroot programs.

 She obtained her Masters of Arts (MA) Degree in December 2013 from the University of Nottingham, United Kingdom in the studies of Social and Global Justice within the School of Politics and International Relations.
 She graduated with a Merit II-I award.
 She received a full scholarship from the University of Nottingham in collaboration with The Open Society Foundation (OSF).